Ichoran/teensy-stimulus/C/README.md

 ## Requirements

-Serial port communication is performed with libserialport.
+Serial port communication is performed with `libserialport`.
 You are responsible for downloading it yourself one way or another; be aware that libserialport is under the LGPL license so if you modify it, those modifications must be shared with any software you distribute.  libserialport is not distributed with this package to ensure that it remains unmodified and called only as a library.
 Version 0.1.1+ is required.

-To compile under Windows, MinGW must be installed.
+To compile under Windows...actually, I haven't figured out how to do this yet.

+You'll need the `pthread` library available.

 ## Usage